mintproject/mic/docs/notebooks/run_component.md

 INFO Final process status is success
 ```

-The command returns the output files
+The output file `y.csv` is generated in this step.